DrakeStephens/Challenge-1/README.md

 I'm supposed to clean up the website and make sure that it functioning correctly and organized.
 The following is the list of steps that I have done to meet these requirements:

-I added an ID to the (div) element containing the class "search-engine-optimization"
+I added an ID to the (div) element containing the class "search-engine-optimization".

-I organized the style.css
+I organized the style.css.

 I changed the names of the (div) elements containing the content and benefits and replaced them with (section) elements.
 To minimize "div soup".